OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 ^ That just means that if 105 was availible, auto register me please.
 If none are selected, no auto-registration will happen.

 NOTE: Section nums must be 3 digits long.
 If you have a 2 digit sction number (like 63) put a zero in front!
 (063)
+NOTE2: ANY CHANGES TO INI FILE REQUIRE A RESTART OF THE PROGRAM. (currently)